 1. Leveling the playing field for brands, big and small

-Despite the regulatory changes, the Green Guides update is an opportunity for brands to compete on a level playing field based on legitimate performance.
+The Green Guides update is an opportunity for brands to compete on a level playing field based on legitimate performance.
 Bigger companies may run afoul of the new guidelines by using claims like “carbon-neutral” especially when the claim is backed by the purchase of carbon offsets which don’t provide real benefit to the environment.
-Greenwashing by larger companies will also become more difficult due to more stringent regulatory and litigation risks from the FTC.
-In the past companies have absorbed the costs of large fines, but the bigger concern is damage to valuable brands, which can take decades to recover.

 As a result of these changes, brands must shift towards demonstrating tangible and measurable sustainability efforts and data.
 Such a shift will promote fair play in the market and foster an environment of trust and credibility among consumers.